 Quorum for a Board meeting

-The quorum necessary for the transaction of the business of the Board may be fixed by the Board and, unless so fixed at any other number, shall be three.
+The quorum necessary for the transaction of the business of the Board may be fixed by the Board and save and except where such business of the Board pertains to the matters set out in (a) to (h) below, shall be 40% of all Directors entitled to attend such Board meeting and to vote on the relevant resolution.
 Any Director who ceases to be a Director at a meeting of the Board may continue to be present and to act as a Director and be counted in the quorum until the termination of that meeting of the Board if no other Director objects and if otherwise a quorum of Directors would not be present.

+The quorum necessary for the transaction of the business of the Board pertaining to the matters set out below in (a) to (h) below, shall be 60% of all Directors entitled to attend such Board meeting and to vote on the relevant resolution.
+Furthermore, such business will only be approved if 75% or more of all votes cast at the Board meeting vote in favour of such business:

+issuance of any shares of the Company;

+dissolution, liquidation or winding-up of the Company;

+amendment or otherwise modification in any respect of the Memorandum of Association of the Company;

+acquisition of, by merging or consolidating with, or by purchasing an equity interest in, or by any other manner, any third party or division thereof or any securities of any third party by the Company;

+removal of Directors;

+incurrence of any indebtedness by the Company;

+making of any loan to, or entering into any other similar loan transaction with any third party by the Company; or

+any agreement, amendment or termination relating to the Alliance Agreement, or entering into any other similar alliance with any third party.

-The continuing Directors or a sole continuing Director may act notwithstanding any vacancy in the Board but, if and so long as the number of Directors is reduced below any minimum number fixed by or in accordance with these Articles, the continuing Directors or Director, notwithstanding that the number of Directors is below the number fixed by or in accordance with these Articles as the quorum or that there is only one continuing Director, may act for the purpose of filling vacancies in the Board or of summoning General Meetings but not for any other purpose.
+The continuing Directors or a sole continuing Director may act notwithstanding any vacancy in the Board but, if and so long as the number of Directors is reduced below any minimum number fixed by or in accordance with these Articles, the continuing Director(s), notwithstanding that the number of Directors is below the number fixed by or in accordance with these Articles as the quorum or that there is only one continuing Director, may act for the purpose of filling vacancies in the Board or of summoning General Meetings but not for any other purpose.

-Chairmanship of Board meetings
+Chairperson of Board meetings

-The President of the Board or, in his absence, a vice president shall preside as chairman at every meeting of the Board.
-If no President or vice President is elected as chairman at the time of the meeting of the Board, or if at any meeting neither the President nor any vice president is present within five minutes after the time appointed for the commencement of such meeting, the Directors present may choose one of their number to be President of the meeting.
+The President of the Board or, in his or her absence, a Vice President shall preside as chairperson at every meeting of the Board.
+If no President or Vice President is elected as chairperson at the time of the meeting of the Board, or if at any meeting neither the President nor any Vice President is present within five minutes after the time appointed for the commencement of such meeting, the Directors present may choose one of their number to be chairperson of the meeting.

 Board shall be competent to exercise all powers